My Experience With the Opal C1 Webcam

 Behind a tremendous physical design lies a mediocre user experience, thanks to still-in-beta-after-months software.

-Back in May 2022, I finally got my invite to order the long-awaited Opal C1 webcam.
+In May 2022, I was invited to order the long-awaited Opal C1 webcam.
 I was waiting for something to replace my Logitech Brio 4K, thinking I would get better image quality.
-However, after unboxing the camera, plugging it in and installing the required software, and experimenting with it, my enthusiasm vanished.
+However, my enthusiasm vanished after unboxing the camera, plugging it in, installing the required software, and experimenting with it.
 After months of experimenting with an experimental product, here are my observations and thoughts.

 From the physical side of the story